rozsival/nette-foundation-emails/README.md

 # Nette Foundation for Emails

-[ZURB Foundation for Emails](https://github.com/zurb/foundation-emails) with Inky markup integration into Nette framework including a simple mail service to create and send email messages generated from [nette/latte](https://github.com/nette/latte) templates with provided mail factory.
+[ZURB Foundation for Emails](https://github.com/zurb/foundation-emails) integration into Nette framework including a mail factory to create email messages with [nette/latte](https://github.com/nette/latte) templates using [Inky](https://github.com/zurb/inky) markup and an optional simple mail service to send the messages.

 ## Requirements